-The main thrust to our activity within the Project framework is the devising of guidelines and good practice over the maintenance of trees as green infrastructure.
-These are to arise with the involvement of experts and representatives of the institutions they are to serve.
-We intend to work in the following main subject areas relating to trees as green infrastructure, i.e.:
+of tree care, diagnostics and protection of trees are created with the participation of experts and representatives of the institutions they are to serve.
+We are working on the following main themes concerning trees as green infrastructure:

 Guidelines and standards were developed by expert working groups, then they were consulted and are being disseminated – to practitioners for use.
 We will also distribute them in other European countries and work to promote trees in the European Union.

 Another task was to create an affordable and practical database for trees in public places, regardless of their manager or owner, to enable their effective control and management.
 A Czech database CheckTrees was adapted for this purpose and is being offered to municipalities and professionals. https://www.drzewapodkontrola.pl/

 Another important action is to support Friends of Trees, i.e. activists who care for trees where they live.
 Tree Friends Academy provides them with knowledge needed to become competent partners and critics of local governments in their efforts to green cities and villages.
 For them and for tree managers, we organize the annual meeting of the Tree Friends Forum, which provides space for the exchange of knowledge and experiences.